mobxjs/mobx/README.md

 ### IProperty(value)

-Sets a new value to the property
+Sets a new value to the property.
+Returns the scope with which this property was created for chaining.

 ### IProperty.onChange(listener,fireImmediately=false)